MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerapps.md

 Business Central offers several sample apps that you can use as a starting point for building your own apps that use Business Central data.
 These sample apps are available in the [BCTech](https://github.com/microsoft/BCTech) repo on GitHub.
 For more information, go to [Sample apps](/dynamics365/business-central/dev-itpro/powerplatform/power-apps-samples).

-## Implement application lifecycle management
+## Develop and maintain with application lifecycle management

 Business Central offers a set of tools for managing the development and maintenance of your Power Apps applications.
-The tools support activities like building, testing, version control, and deploying.
+The tools support source control and activities, like building, testing, and deploying.
 For more information, see [Application lifecycle management of Power Apps forBusiness Central](/dynamics365/business-central/dev-itpro/powerplatform/power-apps-alm) manner.

 ## See related [Microsoft training](/training/paths/power-apps-power-automate-business-central/)